 Combat Engineers are really a nuisance if you are playing offense vs defense.
-Building teleporters in your base with usually a sentry guarding it while he goes around killing your teammates by the 3's with his EMP grenades.
+Building teleporters in your base with usually a sentry guarding it while they go around killing your teammates by the 3's with their EMP grenades.

-Infect and run Medics can be a REAL pain when your team has no medics to heal your teammates while you and a few others are chasing the speedy fucker while you are losing your health by the second.
+Infect and run Medics can be a REAL pain when your team has no medics to heal your teammates, while you and a few others are chasing the speedy fucker as you are losing your health by the second.

-First Installment Wins: Some players still prefer the original Team Fortress for it's fun and frantic gameplay and it's simple but competitive feel over the second game.
+First Installment Wins: Some players still prefer the original Team Fortress for its fun and frantic gameplay, and it's simple but more competitive feel over the second game.

 Memetic Mutation: "Enjoy your AIDS!" and "EXCUSE ME!
 I'M IN NEED OF MEDICAL ATTENTION!"